smjeffery22/lighthouse-web-notes/Week-3-Notes.md

   * Run `npm start`

 ### **Cookies**
-* An HTTP server can tell a client to remember certian keys-values ("cookies") using the `Set-Cookie` header in an HTTP response
+* An HTTP server can tell a client to remember certain keys-values ("cookies") using the `Set-Cookie` header in an HTTP response
 * In all subsequent HTTP requests from the client to the server, these keys-values are included in the Cookie header
-* HTTP cookies are small blocks of data created by a web sserver while a user is browsing a website
+* HTTP cookies are small blocks of data created by a web server while a user is browsing a website
-  * Placed on the suer's computer or other device by the user's web browser
+  * Placed on the user's computer or other device by the user's web browser
   * Cookies are placed on the device used to access a website
-* A cookie consits of the following components:
+* A cookie consists of the following components:
     1. Name
     2. Value
     3. Zero or more attributes (name-value pairs)